 Allergies coming on?
 Pain got you down?
 Before taking any medication to remedy the situation, always read the label, follow directions and consider the side effects.

-For people with heart issues, it’s especially important to know the risk factors of taking certain medications.
+For people with heart issues, it’s especially important to know the risks of taking certain medications.
 If you are a heart patient, be sure to discuss all medication and supplement choices with your cardiologist first.

-Here are four common medication categories that have heart risk factors.
+Here are four common medication categories that you should know about.

 There are two main types of OTC pain relievers: acetaminophen (e.g., Tylenol®) and nonsteroidal anti-inflammatory drugs (NSAIDs).
 Examples of NSAIDs include ibuprofen (Advil®, Motrin®) and naproxen sodium (Aleve®).
 NSAIDs (especially at high doses) can increase your blood pressure and increase your risk for a heart attack or stroke.

 If you take prescription drugs to treat your high blood pressure or have heart disease, you should talk to your doctor to find an OTC pain medication that is safe for you.